 – Academic/Professional References (suggested).

 All you have to do then is email the above documents to: SR21@SR21.ch and an advisor will contact you to discuss your case and proceed with your application.
-We will send you a formal decision in writing and – if relevant – we will require further information about the award you aim to achieve.
+We will send you a formal decision in writing and, if relevant, we will require further information about the award you aim to achieve.